 Does Solar Add Value to My Home?

 Simple answer - YES.
-No matter if the solar is leased or purchased, the solar will add some value to your home if it is a home where utility bills are typically high without the solar.
-It is not considered a major value addition like a pool or a complete remodel.
+No matter if the solar is leased or purchased, the solar will add 'some' value to your home if it is a home where utility bills are typically really high without the solar.
+However, it is NOT considered a major value addition like a pool or a kitchen remodel.
 Solar is simply considered an “upgrade."
 NEVER install solar simply because you think it will add value to your home.
 Only consider installing solar IF the home NEEDS it.

 In summary, whether you buy or lease solar, solar may be a great option for a home owner to save on high utility bills no matter if the solar is leased or owned.
 One just needs to examine their situation and decide which option is best for them.
 Once researched, the choice to buy or lease will become clear - OR the choice to NOT install solar may also become the choice once the solar situation is fully researched.